kentimsit/cronos-zkevm-hardhat-boilerplate/README.md

 After submission, the contract should be verified in a few minutes.
 If it is not verified after 10 minutes, it means that there is an issue.

+Note: the Era version is usually set automatically, but it's possible to define it manually.
+See https://github.com/matter-labs/hardhat-zksync/blob/main/examples/basic-example/hardhat.config.ts#L33.

 ## Troublshooting

 If you are still having issues with contract verification in the blockchain explorer, here are a few pointers.